zaoyang/30-days-of-web-development/day-28/day-28.cq.md

 >Kat: "I quit."

->I would too Kat.
+>I would too, Kat.

 #### Distributed Version Control System (DVCS)
 The third times a charm.
 Building off of VCS and CVCS, developers created Distributed Version Control Systems (DVCS).  **Git is a DVCS**[^DVCS].

 In DVCS, programmers check out a fully mirrored version of the codebase.
-If this were a library, instead of checking out a book, you'd be checking out a mirrored image of the library, book included.
+If this were a library, instead of checking out a book, you'd be checking out a mirrored image of the library, the book included.
 Thus, if the library burned to the ground, anyone who checked out a mirrored version of the library could restore it with their version.

 ![](public/assets/mirrored.png)

 DVCS also allow for branching and merging.
 Branching here means to duplicate.
 With Git, this often means you are duplicating the codebase you are looking at.
-You make branch - a duplicate of the codebase - then you make changes on that branch.
+You make a branch - a duplicate of the codebase - then you make changes on that branch.
 Merging comes in when you want to _merge_ the changes on your branch back to the original codebase.

 >Meet Ivan.
 Ivan is a programmer from 2006.